 Introduce Family History

 Family members are up on the present but not all of them know about your roots.
-Do some investigating and research your family tree.
-Go as far back as you can and find details about a number of family members.
+Do some investigating and research your family tree with newspaper archives, obituaries, etc. Go as far back as you can and find details about a number of family members.
 It’s interesting and information that bonds family members together.
 If you are having trouble with the research, use genealogy services that can assist you in the process.

 Record the Event